 THE HISTORICAL MAIN CAMPAIGN

 You have probably noticed how I didn’t go into any particular detail about the main campaign simply because it is outside the scope of this blog post.
-It could be the same old target checklist type of main campaign like Syndicate or Origins or something more complex although again, in respect to the three hidden ones, it would be nice if they have a sort of main campaign of their own since they play a very important role in Bayek’s journey.
+It could be the same old target checklist type of main campaign like Syndicate or Origins or something more complex although again, in respect to the three mysterious ones, it would be nice if they have a sort of main campaign of their own since they play a very important role in Bayek’s journey.

 THE MODERN DAY